directus/directus/docs/releases/breaking-changes.md

 ### Updated Exif Tags

-The library `exif-reader` which is used for Exif metadata extraction of images has been updated to v2.
-In this release, tag names have been aligned with the Exif standard.
+The library `exif-reader`, which is used for Exif metadata extraction of images, has been updated to v2.
+In this release, tag names have been updated to align with the Exif standard.
 See https://github.com/devongovett/exif-reader/pull/30 for a complete list of updated tags.

 This might be a breaking change if

 - a custom `FILE_METADATA_ALLOW_LIST` config is in place
-- Exif tags of images are consumed, for example via API
+- you rely on the generated Exif tags stored in Directus Files

-The updated Exif tags only applies to images which are uploaded after upgrading to this release.
+The updated Exif tags only apply to images which are uploaded after upgrading to this release.

 ### Updated Sorting in Schema Snapshots